chicago-relaxed-memory/spec-eval/doc/AppendixJIT.md

 ## Java (HotSpot)

-As discussed above (in conjunction with dead store elimination), HotSpot does not appear to hoist common statements from both branches of an `if`, unless the condition is a compile-time constant (i.e. `final`).
+As discussed above in conjunction with dead store elimination, HotSpot does not appear to hoist common statements from both branches of an `if`, unless the condition is a compile-time constant, e.g. marked `final`.
 Even if HotSpot profiles the `if` statement as always going a certain direction, and requires a bailout if the `if` statement goes the other direction, the common statement is still not hoisted --- it is only executed after the bailout